 Are you missing chances to build your economic prosperity effortlessly?
 Unfortunately, many people are, simply because the financial industry does not talk about opportunity cost enough.
+It’s treated as an abstract concept rather than one that actually has a tangible impact on your wealth!
 Today, we’re answering the question: What is opportunity cost?

 It begins with the third of the Prosperity Thinkers’ 7 Principles of Prosperity, which is to MEASURE your opportunity costs.
 Once you learn to think prosperously and see the big picture of your personal economy, you can then measure where prosperity may be “leaking” out.
 Once you identify your money leaks, you can then plug the holes!
 Measuring potentially lost opportunity costs will help you accelerate your prosperity with simple changes.